Teaching Kids Self-Compassion: A Relational 4-Step Framework

 • Sunny – noticing the good alongside the hard

-Together, they create a Notice and Respond rhythm that makes self-compassion concrete and repeatable across every lesson.
-This is the pedagogical core of Step 4.
+Together, the Feelings and Resilience Habit animals create a Notice and Respond rhythm that makes self-compassion concrete and repeatable.

 Take the Resilience Habit Animal Quiz